light colored wood

 birch wood

 The smooth, fine texture of birch accepts uniform finishes, making it great for modern cabinets and light colored wood floors.
-Choose clear sealer, natural maple stain, or subtle whitewash to keep a calm, clean look.
+Choose a clear sealer, natural maple stain, or subtle whitewash to keep a calm, clean look.

 Poplar as a Budget Alternative